blondie101010/b101010-shell-utils/README.md

 This package is currently in testing phase and is not ready for production yet!

-That said, so far it work well on most CentOS, Gentoo, and Ubuntu systems tested.
+That said, so far it works well on most CentOS, Gentoo, and Ubuntu systems tested.